nspec/DotNetNewNSpec/README.md

 DotNetNewNSpec is a set of Visual Studio project templates to be used when creating projects from .NET Core `dotnet new` command line interface.

-Currently, it contains a project template for a NSpec test library targeting both .NET Core and .NET Frameowrk.
+Currently, it contains a project template for a NSpec test library targeting both .NET Core and .NET Framework.

 ## Minimum requirements